-Although in the past commensal rats and mice were the major cause of rodent-related public health concerns in the United.
-States, the importance of white-footed and deer mice (Peromyscus spp.) as vectors of diseases, such as Lyme disease, human granulocytic ehrlichiosis, and hantavirus pulmonary syndrome, has increased in recent years.
+In the past, commensal rodents have been the main cause of rodent-related public health concerns in the United States.
+In recent years, however, white-footed mice and deer mice (Peromyscus spp.) have been implicated in the transmission of diseases such as hantavirus pulmonary syndrome, Lyme disease, and human granulocytic ehrlichiosis.